 SOC 1 & SOC 2 Audits Require Manual Testing by a Qualified Auditor

 For the Type 2 portion of both the SOC 1 and the SOC 2 audits, walkthroughs and testing of the controls set up at the service organization.
 Testing is crucial to Type II engagements to give the auditor more information to form an opinion on the suitability of the design, as well as the operating effectiveness of controls during the specified period under review.

 During either SOC Type 2 audit, the auditor walks through and tests each control objective or criteria with a specific type of testing method or procedure.

 There are five core testing methods that auditors use to confirm the facts and answers that a business wants to attain during an audit.
 The nature of these test methods focuses on everything from asking probing questions to inspecting documents and re-performing calculations.

 Each testing method helps the auditor issue a well-informed opinion, based on evidence.
-Further, it provides the auditor with the information needed to provided qualified conclusions, whether the business is operating optimally and managing risks properly.
+Further, it provides the auditor with the information needed to provide qualified conclusions, whether the business is operating optimally, and managing risks properly.

 - Examination or Inspection of Evidence